JacksonKearl/ai-book/README.md

 ## OpenAI?

 By default the extension queries against OpenAI APIs (`https://api.openai.com/v1/chat/completions`), however this is easily configured via the `llm-book.openAI.endpoint` setting.
+Your API key is added in the notebook's controls.